ocmod-space/ocmod-consistent-pricing/module/README.md

 This is especially useful if your store uses tax-inclusive pricing and you want to avoid price variations caused by different VAT rates across EU countries.

-Compatible with all OpenCart 3.x.x.x (PHP ≥ 7.x) and OpenCart 4.1.0.2 or later (PHP ≥ 8.x).
+Compatible with OpenCart 3.x (PHP ≥ 7.x).

 ## Features
 * Maintains uniform gross prices regardless of the destination country's VAT rate.